Chemsitry only

 carboxylic

-acids the smell gets very unpleasant as the chain length grows, a mix between really bad body odour
+acids the smell gets very unpleasant as the chain length grows a mix between really bad body odours

 for short chain carboxylic acids to a "goaty" smell for medium chain length acids.